Boykin Spaniel: Everything About this Breed

 The first decade of the twentieth century was when this breed first started to emerge.
 At that time, in South Carolina (USA), the hunters in the area required a smaller size retriever than those that existed at that time in the area.

-This was because, when they went out in their boats to hunt turkeys and other aquatic birds, they were loaded down with their utensils and provisions and there was no room for large dogs.
-It’s believed that the Boykin Spaniel, named after one of its first breeders: Lemuel Whitaker Boykin, emerged from the crossing of the cocker spaniel, the Chesapeake Bay catchers, and the American water spaniel.
+This was because, when they went out in their boats to hunt turkeys and aquatic birds, they were loaded down with their utensils and provisions and there was no room for large dogs.
+It’s believed that the Boykin Spaniel, named after one of its first breeders: Lemuel Whitaker Boykin, emerged from the crossing of the cocker spaniel, the Chesapeake Bay Retrievers, and the American water spaniel.

 This dog has been recognized by the American Kennel Club since 2009.
 However, to this day, the International Cynological Federation still doesn’t recognize it as its own established breed.